 Artie Bennett is an executive copy editor by day and a writer by night.
-He’s the author of The True Story of Zippy Chippy: The Little Horse That Couldn’t.
-He’s also the author of several hilarious rhyming picture books: The Butt Book, his first “mature” work; Poopendous!, his “number two” book; Peter Panda Melts Down!, an adorable departure from derrières and doo; the explosively funny Belches, Burps, and Farts—Oh My!; and his newest, What’s Afoot!
-Your Complete, Offbeat Guide to Feet, which is guaranteed to knock your socks off.
-He’s also written The Universe’s Greatest Dinosaur Jokes and Pre-Hysteric Puns and The Universe’s Greatest School Jokes and Rip-Roaring Riddles.
+He is the author of an inspiring, humorous picture-book biography of a hapless, though beloved, horse, The True Story of Zippy Chippy: The Little Horse That Couldn’t.
+He’s also the author of several hilarious rhyming picture books: The Butt Book, his first “mature” work; Poopendous!, his “number two” book; Peter Panda Melts Down!, an adorable departure from derrières and doo; the explosively funny Belches, Burps, and Farts—Oh My!; and What’s Afoot!
+Your Complete, Offbeat Guide to Feet, guaranteed to knock your socks off.
 He lives in Brooklyn, New York, where he spends his time moving his car to satisfy the stringent demands of alternate-side-of-the-street parking.
 HuffPost says: “It appears there is no topic Mr. Bennett can’t make funny and educational.”
 Visit ArtieBennett.com . . . before someone else does!

 Belches, Burps and Farts—Oh My!

-A 2015 K-2 Kentucky Bluegrass Award Nominee for Informational Text
+A Kentucky Bluegrass Award Nominee for Informational Text

 A Pragmatic Mom Best Nonfiction Book for Kids